statmike/Resampling-Methods-in-SAS-Viya/readme.md

     intable="string"
       required
-      specifies the name of the table to resample from in CAS B=integer
+      specifies the name of the table to resample from in CAS case="string"
       required
+      Specifies the name of the column from `<intable>` that connects groupings of rows that make up cases.
+If the value specified is not a column name in `<intable>` then the rows will be used as individual cases during resampling.
+    B=integer
+      required
       Specifies the desired number of bootstrap resamples.
       Note: Will look at the number of threads (_nthreads_) in the environment and set the value of bss (resamples per _threadid_) to ensure the final number of bootstrap resamples is >=B.
     Bpct=double
-      required (optional with default=1 in the future) The percentage of the samples (intable) rowsize to use as the resamples size 1=100% seed=integer
+      required (optional with default=1 in the future) The percentage of the number of sample cases (intable) to use as the resample size 1=100% seed=integer
       required (optional with default=0 in the future) Sets the seed for random sampling.
 If missing, zero, or negative then SAS will compute a default seed.